The Perfect 3 Day Lisbon Itinerary

 Visit the LX Factory

-A cool place to spend an evening in Lisbon.
+Another cool place in Lisbon you might want to add to your Lisbon itinerary if you have the time is the LX Factory.
 This former industrial area was turned into one of the hippest places in Lisbon.
 These structures used to be warehouses and factories but nowadays it is a trendy dining and shopping area with an artistic atmosphere.
 It is close to Belem and located on the riverside of Alcântara.
 You’ll find here many unique shops and hip boutiques, lots of restaurants and bars, there is great street art in the compound and art galleries as well.
 On Sundays, most of the shops are closed but some of the eateries are open and there is a small market where you’ll find food stalls, jewelry, accessories and vintage items.
+It’s also a trendy place to spend an evening in Lisbon.
 For more details on LX Factory.